Dental Implants Edison, NJ

 - Preparation – If you have a tooth root in place, this is removed.
 The gum is opened slightly to expose the jawbone.

-- Placement – A tiny hole is drilled in your jawbone and the titanium implant is screwed or fitted in place.
+- Placement – A tiny hole is drilled into your jawbone and the titanium implant is screwed or fitted in place.

 - Healing – This phase lasts 3-6 months.
 During this time, your jawbone heals around the implant.